Available Experiences

 Where will I get my meals?

-Like housing, meals will be dependent upon the site.
-Some sites can offer in-house options while other sites may provide reimbursement or giftcards to locations within the community.
+Meals will be dependent upon the site.
+Some sites can offer in-house options while other sites may provide reimbursement or gift cards to locations within the community.
 Sometimes networking meals may be scheduled with administration or other hospital representatives.
-Students are encouraged to budget for some additional costs to ensure that all preferences are met.
+Accepted students are encouraged to budget for some additional costs for meals and other items to ensure that all preferences are met.

 When will I complete my RHE?

 Once a site has approved their match, students will be connected with their site contact(s) by email.
 Students will work with their site to schedule the dates of the RHE.
 Therefore, the schedule can be tailored to the needs of student!
-The majority of RHEs are scheduled M-F.
+The majority of RHEs are scheduled Monday through Friday.

 What should I wear?